apereo/cas/docs/cas-server-documentation/password_management/Password-Management-History.md

 passwords are kept in storage for the user account and are examined upon password updates for validity.

-{% include casproperties.html properties="cas.authn.pm.history.core" %}
+{% include_cached casproperties.html properties="cas.authn.pm.history.core" %}

 Once password history functionality is enabled, passwords can be tracked in history via a Groovy or an in-memory backend.
 Specific storage